-It’s also made with ingredients you probably have in your house right now or can easily get from the grocery store (as are all the recipes in the eBook), so basically I’ve left you with no more excuses not to bake this immediately.
+It’s also made with ingredients you probably have in your house right now or can easily get from the grocery store, so basically I’ve left you with no more excuses not to bake this immediately.

 Now if you’ll excuse me, I’m going to put my feet up, enjoy what is probably the fourth slice of the day of this delicious loaf and prepare my vocal chords for “Total Eclipse of the Heart.”
 Yeah that’s still happening.

 P.S.
 I hope this post doesn’t make it sound like I’m not going to be present on the blog during my leave — I will still be here, don’t you worry!
 Things just might be a little quieter in general.
 Well, here anyway — my home life might be a little louder/more chaotic/filled with diapers.
 Or so they tell me.Print

 - 6 tablespoons light brown sugar